Bats and the Law

 Defences

-There are three defences in the law that allow what would otherwise be prohibited acts.
+There are defences in the law that allow what would otherwise be prohibited acts.

-3. Killing, injuring, taking or disturbing bats or damaging, destroying or obstructing roosts are not offences if these were the incidental result of a lawful operation and could not have reasonably been avoided (but see note below).
+Formerly, killing, injuring, taking or disturbing bats or damaging, destroying or obstructing roosts were not offences if these were the incidental result of a lawful operation and could not have reasonably been avoided.
+However, since 2007 in most cases this exemption no longer has effect.
+So if you think you need to do this you will need professional advice before you do anything that might affect bats or their roosts, even if it is in a house.

-The above statements apply to any species on Schedule 5 of the Wildlife & Countryside Act 1981 or any 'European protected species', BUT there is one special provision which applies only to bats.
-This states that defences 2 and 3 above cannot be relied upon (except within the living area of a dwelling-house) unless the appropriate Statutory Nature Conservation Organisation (SNCO) has been notified and allowed a reasonable time to advise on whether the proposed action should be carried out and, if so, the method to be used.
-The text goes on & on but the important bits have been covered.
+If in doubt, contact the police or the Statutory Nature Conservation Organisation (SNCO) and allow a reasonable time to advise on whether the proposed action should be carried out and, if so, the method to be used.
 The SNCOs are Natural England, Scottish Natural Heritage and the Countryside Council for Wales.
 Different laws apply in Northern Ireland but they have a similar effect to the above.
 The SNCO for NI is the Environment and Heritage Service (Northern Ireland).

 Rescuing bats